Was Queen Susan more powerful than High King Peter?

 We know we are not to judge by appearance, but I must admit that I did when I first met Molly the Mustang.
-In my defense, I’ve only seen a wild horse a couple of times, and I’ve read lots of books filled about the beauty of mustangs.
+(Trust me.
+I get to Susan Pevensie in a moment.
+Stay with me for a bit…) In my defense, I’ve only seen a wild horse a couple of times, and I’ve read lots of books filled about the beauty of mustangs.
 And to be terribly honest, I was disappointed.
 Molly didn’t have any great beauty.
 She cautiously lipped the grain from my hand but leapt back five feet when I reached to pet her nose.
 I decided that there was nothing special about her.

 Then my two year old daughter joined me at the fence.